Refurbished Vitamix blenders: Are they really a good deal?

 A blending experience, not appliance

 If that sounds confusing, you're not alone.
-At first, I had trouble deciphering them, too.
+I had trouble deciphering them, too.

 Essentially, though, they're a way for Vitamix to sell you a particular blending "experience," not a specific model.
 In other words, Vitamix won't commit to reserving an exact blender model for you.
 What it promises to provide is a collection of blending features and controls.